kd0kfo/blog_content/computers/tips/readlink.rst

 Readlink
 ========

 Readlink resolves symlinks.
 I'm not sure how I went so long using linux without knowing about this, but it's awesome.
 On a system of mine, /usr/bin/java points to /etc/alternatives/java which points to /usr/lib/jvm/java-1.6.0-openjdk-1.6.0.0.x86_64/jre/bin/java.
-It would take two rounds of 'ls -l' to figure where the real file is.
+It would take two rounds of 'ls -l' to figure out where the real file is.

 Or run: